-Recommended age for beginning woodwind and brass lessons is 8-9, due to the need for additional lung capacity and the size of the instrument.
+Recommended age for beginning woodwind and brass lessons is 8-9.
+This age restriction is due to the size of the instrument, as well as the need for more mature lung capacity.

 Most teachers recommend starting formal voice lessons after a child’s voice changes in puberty.
-However, children can start as young as six with general singing lessons that do not involve formal vocal technique.
-Voice lessons with a younger student involve learning to sing on pitch, basics of breathing, rhythm, notation, and basic musicianship.
+However, children can start as young as age 6 with general singing lessons that do not involve formal vocal technique.
+Voice lessons with a younger student involve learning to sing on pitch, basics of breathing, rhythm and notation, as well as basic musicianship.

 Private Instrument & Voice Lessons

-Private lessons provide students with individual instruction with one of Harmonia’s talented faculty members and are geared towards the specific goals, needs and aspirations of each student regardless of experience or age.
-For new students, we arrange individual placement to match you with the right teacher to meet your individual musical needs.
+Private lessons provide students with individual instruction with one of Harmonia’s talented faculty members.
+Lessons are geared towards the specific goals, needs and aspirations of each student, regardless of experience or age.
+For new students, we arrange individual placement to match you with the right teacher who can best meet your individual musical needs.